-Any contingent consideration payable is measured at fair value at the acquisition date.
+Any contingent and deferred consideration payable are measured at fair value at the acquisition date.
 If the contingent consideration is classified as equity, it is not re-measured and settlement is accounted for within equity.
-Otherwise, subsequent changes in the fair value of contingent consideration are recognised in statement of comprehensive income.
+Changes in the fair value of the contingent consideration that qualify as measurement period adjustments are adjusted retrospectively, with corresponding adjustments against goodwill.
+Measurement period adjustments are adjustments that arise from additional information obtained during the 'measurement period' (which cannot exceed one year from the acquisition date) about facts and circumstances that existed at the acquisition date.
+Otherwise, subsequent changes in the fair value of deferred and contingent consideration payable are recognised in the statement of comprehensive income within finance expense or finance income.